 - If rain has diluted and reduced the chlorine free levels, then test the chemicals, paying close attention to the chlorine levels and adjust them as appropriate.

-Cleaning Cloudy Water by Cleaning the Pool Filtration and Circulation Systems
+If Caused by Pool Filtration and Circulation Systems

 A pool water-circulation system can also be a big problem.
 If your water cannot circulate properly, it will become stagnant and cloudy.
 To fix this problem:

 - Ensure that the return fittings (eyeball fittings) are turned to point down, which enables the water at the bottom of the pool to circulate properly.

 - Make sure you are using the right pump size to adequately clean the water.

 - Make sure the filtration system is running long enough.
 A filter should run 24/7 for the water to remain clean all the time.
 However for home pools that are not busy, at least 8-10 hours a day might suffice.